victorperezpiqueras/monte_carlo/README.md

 - `JIRA_TOKEN`: Your Jira token.
 Find how to create it [here](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
 - `JIRA_PROJECT_CODE`: The code of the project you want to analyze

+You also need to create an `output` folder in the root, where the data generated will be stored.

 ## Running the code

 To run the code, simply execute the following command: